 And before another word could escape me, he took a long drag and turned all possible answers to my unuttered question, into smoke.
 And then, he never smiled again.

 They say he loved a nun who despised cigarettes.
 Hated them more than she hated his tattoos.
 More than alcohol.
 More than his impertinence.
 But, she loved him more than she hated cigarettes.
 They say, she loved him more than she loved God.
 And perhaps, God couldn't stomach that.

 I'm in my very early teens when a classmate walks up and looking at my black painted nails she says, "It's a bad women's trait."
 The elder brother she looks up to has told her that girls who wear black paint aren't virgins and so, my heart sinks.
 Not at the ridiculousness of it, not at the tragedy of my character being defined by a colour but at the possibility of people seeing me as "impure".
-I do not paint my nails black after that.
+I do not paint my nails black thereafter.